Ashutsoh1729/ecom/docs/project_flow.md

 4. Adding shopping-bag-page, account page with all of their components ( Currently making the ui part, will add the functionality later )
 5. Upgrading the role from "Buyer" to "Seller", added zod for validating data
 6. Protecting pages like dashboard based on role
+7. Sidebar, store route, products route

 # Currently Working

 1. Making the dashboard
    a.
-Sidebar, store route, products route, variants route,
-   b.
 Adding products, we will use modals to add products

 # Planning

+1. Creating a modal to add product, it will be devided into 3 parts
+   a. taking product info
+   b. taking it's variants value
+   c. taking the category and tags value
+2. Creating a indivisual product viewing page
+3. Product table

-1. Search bar, searching functionality using tags of the products
+4. Search bar, searching functionality using tags of the products